 What are high-paying skills?

-High-paying skills refer to specific abilities you possess that employees provide you with increased compensation for.
-High-paying skills tend to be hard skills that are more technical and specifically apply to your chosen field.
-These skills vary by industry, and many employers offer competitive salary and benefits packages to attract exceptionally qualified candidates with these particular skills and knowledge.
+High-paying skills refer to specific abilities you possess that may help you earn a higher salary as an employee.
+Often, high-paying skills are technical abilities that directly relate to a specific role or industry, such as project management or financial planning.
+These skills vary by industry, and many employers offer competitive salaries and benefits packages to attract exceptionally qualified candidates with these particular skills and knowledge.

 1. Project management

-They use these skills to plan and execute a variety of projects for a client or organization.
-They make $83,912 per year.
+Project manager: This type of manager uses these skills to plan and execute various projects for a client or organization.
+They make $80,295 per year.

-This professional uses project management skills to oversee the deadlines, resources and budget of a construction project.
-They make $81,787 per year.
+Construction manager: A construction manager uses project management skills to oversee a construction project's deadlines, resources and budget.
+They make $81,916 per year.

 2. Mobile application development

-This skill refers to the creative and programming process used to develop an application for mobile devices, like cell phones or tablets.
-Having this skill requires knowledge of mobile user interface design, graphic design, cross-platform application development, programming skills and other related abilities.
-Employers often seek employees with a background in computer knowledge, programming languages, UX and UI design skills and the ability to perform cross-platform development.
-Here are some jobs that use this skill:
+This skill refers to the creative and programming processes used to develop an application for mobile devices, such as smartphones or tablets.
+This skill requires knowledge of mobile user interface design, graphic design, cross-platform application development, programming skills and other related abilities.
+Employers often seek candidates with a background in computer knowledge, programming languages and user experience (UX) and user interface (UI) design.
+Some jobs requiring mobile application development skills include:

-They use mobile application development to create software applications that can run on a variety of iOS and Android mobile devices.
-They make $124,487 per year.
+Mobile app developer: Developers use mobile application development to create software applications that can run on various mobile devices.
+They make $123,303 per year.

 3. Cloud computing

-This job uses cloud computing to oversee cloud systems development and maintenance.
-They make $124,605 per year.
+Cloud software engineer: This engineer uses cloud computing to oversee cloud systems development and maintenance.
+They make $121,447 per year.

-This job uses cloud computing to work within a cloud architecture made up of a front- and back-end platform, a cloud-based delivery and a network.
-They make $139,822 per year.
+Cloud software architect: A cloud software architect uses cloud computing to work within a cloud architecture consisting of a front- and back-end platform, cloud-based delivery and a network.
+They make $133,042 per year.

 4. Artificial intelligence

-Artificial intelligence is the study, creation and application of computer systems performing tasks formerly only completed by humans.
-This skill is dominant in the computer science industry and also requires the use of mathematical skills, programming skills and knowledge of statistics and probability.
-Artificial intelligence is important because many industry professionals view it as the future of decision making.
+Artificial intelligence (AI) is the study, creation and application of computer systems performing tasks formerly done only by humans.
+This skill is dominant in the computer science industry and requires mathematical skills, programming skills and knowledge of statistics and probability.
+Artificial intelligence is important because many industries view it as the future of decision-making.
 Here are some jobs that use this skill:

-This job needs artificial intelligence skills to understand and create machine learning algorithms.
-They make $117,899 per year.
+Algorithm developer: Professionals in this role use artificial intelligence skills to understand and create machine learning algorithms.
+They make $163,676 per year.

 5. Sales leadership

-They use their sales leadership skills to communicate sales goals with their team and motivate them to reach these goals by a certain date.
-These professionals make $76,067 per year.
+Sales manager: Managers use sales leadership skills to communicate sales goals with their team and motivate them to reach those goals within a specific time frame.
+These professionals make $67,296 per year.

-This job uses sales leadership skills to oversee and manage a sales department.
-They make $110,292 per year.
+Sales director: This type of director uses sales leadership skills to oversee and manage a sales department.
+They make $96,335 per year.

 6. Analytical reasoning

-Analytical reasoning is the ability to assess information and recognize patterns within it and make inferences.
+Analytical reasoning is assessing information and recognizing patterns within the data to make inferences.
 It involves critically thinking through problems, reaching conclusions quickly and reviewing thought processes.
 Fields such as data science, business analytics and accounting use analytical reasoning skills.
-Many roles in other industries require professionals to analyze speech, documents and graphs to gather useful information.
-Here are some jobs that use this skill:
+Many jobs in other industries require you to analyze speech, documents and graphs to gather useful information.
+Some common roles that use analytical reasoning skills include:

-This job uses this skill to analyze their client's finances and find discrepancies.
-They make $56,401 per year.
+Accountant: An accountant uses this skill to analyze their client's finances and find discrepancies.
+They make $59,358 per year.

-Business analysts use analytical reasoning to evaluate a business's processes through data and determine room for improvement.
-They make $77,240 per year.
+Business analyst: Business analysts use analytical reasoning to evaluate a business's processes through data and determine areas for improvement.
+They make $81,618 per year.

 8. People management

-People management refers to the skills used to supervise and lead groups of people, including several soft skills like communication training, leadership and adaptability.
-Many industries, including finance, education and technology, need employees with people management skills.
-This skill allows workplaces and teams to work more effectively and efficiently.
-Here are some jobs that use this skill:
+People management refers to the skills used to supervise and lead groups of people.
+Soft skills related to people management include communication, leadership and adaptability.
+People management may include technical abilities, such as scheduling, budgeting and workplace training.
+Many industries, such as finance, education and technology, employ those with people management skills to motivate and lead teams.
+Some jobs that use this skill include:

-This job uses people management skills to complete the daily human resources tasks for a company.
-They make $57,445 per year.
+Human resources generalist: This position requires people management skills to complete a company's daily human resources tasks.
+They make $61,156 per year.

-This job uses people management skills to oversee all aspects of a company's human resources department.
-They make $134,750 per year.
+Chief people officer: A chief people officer uses these skills to oversee all aspects of a company's human resources department.
+They make $145,695 per year.

 9. Video production

-Video production refers to the creation of video content.
-Professionals with video production skills plan the filming process, capture video content using a camera and combine video clips on a computer using video editing software.
-This skill is important because it allows for the capture of authentic and emotional content for a variety of creative or marketing purposes.
+Video production involves the creation of video content.
+Employees with video production skills plan the filming process, capture video using a camera and combine video clips using video editing software.
+Many employers want to hire those with video production skills to create authentic, emotional content for creative or marketing purposes.
 Here are some jobs that use this skill:

-This job uses video production skills to create and edit videos for various purposes.
-Production specialists make $29,890 per year.
+Video production specialist: This type of specialist uses video production skills to create and edit videos for various purposes, such as education, entertainment or promotion.
+Production specialists make $69,979 per year.

-This job uses video production skills to perform their everyday duties, like composing shots and operating a camera.
-They make $55,078 per year.
+Videographer: A videographer uses video production skills to perform everyday duties, such as composing shots and operating a camera.
+They make $108,996 per year.

 10. Audio production

-Audio production refers to audio recording and editing that ensures clear audio that meets the creative needs of various projects.
-Professionals in the filmmaking and music industry use this skill through the various states of audio production including songwriting, arranging, recording, editing, mixing and mastering.
-Audio production skills are important because they ensure the sound for various projects is working and sounding properly.
+Employees with audio production skills use recording equipment and editing tools to produce clear audio to meet the creative needs of various projects.
+Those in the filmmaking and music industries use this skill through the multiple states of audio production, including songwriting, arranging, recording, editing, mixing and mastering.
+Employers want to hire those with this skill to ensure the sound for various projects is working and sounding right.
 Here are some jobs that use this skill:

-This job uses translation skills to change text in one language to a different one.
-They make $46,863 per year.
+Translator: A translator uses these skills to change text in one language to a different one.
+They make $54,785 per year.

 12. Financial planning

-Financial planning is the ability to select the best financing options for a company, organization or individual after thoroughly assessing the feasible options.
-This also involves having communication skills, analytical skills and organizational skills.
-Financial planning is an important skill to have in the finance industry because it allows professionals to plan strategic monetary goals.
+Financial planning is the ability to select the best financing options for an individual or company after a thorough assessment.
+Financial planning includes various soft skills, such as communication and organization.
+It also requires specific technical abilities, such as budgeting and data analysis.
+Financial planning is an important skill in finance because it allows you to plan strategic monetary goals.
 Here are some jobs that use this skill:

-They use these skills to plan their client's finances and select the best investment and savings opportunities that help them reach specific savings goals.
-They make $62,028 per year.
+Financial planner: A financial planner uses these skills to plan their clients' finances and select the best investment and savings opportunities to help them reach specific savings goals.
+They make $78,252 per year.

-This job uses financial planning skills to provide clients with informed recommendations regarding their finances, including taxes, savings and investments.
-They make $67,412 per year.
+Financial adviser: This professional uses financial planning skills to provide clients with informed recommendations regarding their finances, including taxes, savings and investments.
+They make $80,355 per year.